arvidn/libtorrent/docs/manual.rst

 on disk I/O errors, and if the torrent is also auto managed, it will be taken out of this state periodically.
 This mode can be used to avoid race conditions when adjusting priorities of pieces before allowing the torrent to start downloading.

+If the torrent is auto-managed (``flag_auto_managed``), the torrent will eventually be taken out of upload-mode, regardless of how it got there.
+If it's important to manually control when the torrent leaves upload mode, don't make it auto managed.

 ``flag_share_mode`` determines if the torrent should be added in *share mode* or not.
 Share mode indicates that we are not interested in downloading the torrent, but